 Currently, mesh networking gear can be divided into two designs.
 The "true mesh" design features a series of identical and interchangeable devices that all interconnect wirelessly.
 The second is known as a "hub and spoke" design, which uses a router and one or more wireless extenders.
 These days, both categories of gear are marketed and sold as a "mesh kit," so we included both options in this guide.

 A mesh network is not for everyone.
-For those that live in a smaller home or apartment, a single router probably works fine.
+For those that live in a smaller home or apartment, a single router probably works fine - here are the best gaming routers for right now.
 But for more challenging home situations, such as a multilevel dwelling or a larger residence (say greater than 2500 to 3000 sq ft), a mesh router kit is worth considering.

 1. Ignition Design Labs Portal Wi-Fi